 Why is it called a sinking fund?

-Used correctly, a sinking fund may be the missing tool in your personal finance arsenal that will help you to stay out of debt and enjoy spending money on meaningful experiences.
+Used correctly, a sinking fund may be the missing tool in your personal finance arsenal.
+It can help you to stay out of debt and enjoy spending money on meaningful experiences.

 Why do I need a sinking fund?